Post Op Instructions for Root Canal

 Root Canal Care Instructions

 Root canal therapy often takes two or more appointments to complete.
 When anesthetic has been used, your lips, teeth and tongue may be numb for several hours.
 Avoid chewing on the side of the treated tooth until the numbness has completely worn off.

-To protect the tooth and help keep your temporary crown in place:
+how To protect your tooth and help keep your temporary crown in place

 Avoid chewing sticky foods (especially gum).